membraneframework/membrane_tutorials/videoroom/5_ImplementingClientsApplication.md

  };
  ```

- Oh, we would have almost forget!
+ Oh, we would have almost forgotten!
 We need to define `this.leave()` method:
  ```ts
  private leave = () => {
     this.webrtc.leave();